 So what considerations are important for a company seeking to modernize an existing IT system?
 Introducing a warehouse management and control system as part of a new warehouse construction project is relatively easy.
 The problem arises with retrofits, as there is barely a company on the planet that can afford for its dispatch or production warehouse to be taken out of action for several days – or even weeks – to allow for the upgrade to take place.
 Intensive and comprehensive project management is the only solution.

-As in the majority of cases the work to be undertaken extends beyond pure modernization (1:1 migration), a functional specification is absolutely essential in order that new processes or additional functions (such as a labour and resource management solution) may be introduced.
+As in the majority of cases the work to be undertaken extends beyond pure modernization (1:1 migration), a functional specification is absolutely essential in order that new processes or additional functions (such as a labor and resource management solution) may be introduced.
 Provided it is still available, the documentation for the existing installation can be used as the basis for the current processes.
 If the operator also wants to replace the material flow control system, the existing interfaces to the subordinate systems (PLC) will have to be documented.
 To be on the safe side, the communication flows can be analyzed during ongoing operation.

 All the necessary migration steps should also be documented in a functional specification.
 Depending on the complexity of the installation, a "big bang" approach (implementation in a single step) is not advisable.
 It can easily take 3-5 migration steps to transition from the old system to the new IT landscape so that, in an emergency, it is always possible to roll one step back.